5cover/stb_cori/README.md

 These functions take a function pointer parameter of type ``InputErrorHandler``, which is equivalent to ``void (*InputErrorHandler)(InputError)``.

-Basically, input error handlers take 1 argument, the error that occured, and returns nothing.
+So input error handlers take a single argument, the error that occured, and return nothing.

 ``InputError`` is an enumeration representing all possible error conditions.
 Its values are prefixed with ``IE_``.